-My name is Marcos, and I’m a Software Engineer.
-I work on distributed systems by day and computer languages by night.
+My name is Marcos Minond, and I’m a Software Engineer.
+I work on distributed systems at my work and computer languages as a passion.
 I also volunteer at the Refugee Education and Training Center of Utah as a mentor, organizer, and teacher for programming classes.
 If you’re interested in volunteering let me know.
 Here’s a link to my GitHub profile and another one to my resume.

 Selected projects and software